TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 #### Controller Movement

-Finally, let's make the "**bird**" Sprite move with the direction controls, making sure to mirror the bird as it faces left or right:
+Finally, let's make the "**bird**" sprite move with the direction controls, making sure to mirror the bird as it faces left or right:

 * Add the following to the inside of the "**do bird**" function:
-    * Bail out of the function early if the counter **is** divisible by "3" (this slows down the bird to two thirds of full speed).
+    * Bail out of (return from) the function early if the counter variable is divisible by "3" (this slows down the bird to two thirds of full speed).
     * If up is held, move y by "-1".
     * If down is held, move y by "1".
     * If left is held, move x by "-1", and also, if the "**bird**" is currently mirrored, mirror it back.